agude/agude.github.io/_books/the_state_of_the_art.md

 {% include book_rating.html rating=3 %}

 A man and his sentient spacesuit crash on a planet and have to walk for months to reach rescue.
-Probably a Culture tale although not explicitly said to be (and some of the nomenclature used are wrong, like rings instead of orbitals).
+Probably a Culture tale, although not explicitly said to be (and some of the nomenclature used is wrong, like rings instead of orbitals).
 Banks does a good job of making the story seem bleak and claustrophobic.
-The man dies and the suit keeps him around out of sentimentality.
-The "descendant" is the suit (and a drone) that are in someways man's descendant.
+The man dies, and the suit keeps him around out of sentimentality.
+The "descendant" is the suit (and a drone) that are, in some ways, the man's descendants.

 ### Cleaning Up
 {% include book_rating.html rating=4 %}

-Golden-age sci-fi written as a parody of the military industrial complex during the cold war.
-Aliens discover their trash system (which should send junk into the nearest star) instead sent it to Earth, who interpret it as gifts.
-Good fun if a little over-the-top
+Golden-age sci-fi written as a parody of the military-industrial complex during the Cold War.
+Aliens discover their trash system (which should send junk into the nearest star) instead sent it to Earth, who interpreted it as gifts.
+Good fun, if a little over-the-top.

 ### Piece
 {% include book_rating.html rating=3 %}